tinythings/sysinspect/docs/modeldescr/entities.rst

       # The label isn't addressed and skipped.
       tcp-network:

+         # State ID by which action may refer it
+         default-state:

+            # Fact label
+            - label:

                 # Here are whatever key/value data, understandable by a
                 # corresponding plugin.
                 type: tcp
                 port: 0.0.0.0:22
                 listen: 0.0.0.0:*

 Facts's claims are just arbitrary key/value that can be then later referred by a corresponding consumer, such as a logic flow, an action, a plugin etc.